 The new 10-person Grindelwald-Männlichen gondola can transport 1,800 guests per hour.
 The journey time has been reduced from 30 to 19 minutes.
 Goods are transported in standard wire mesh cars in the gondolas or on euro-pallets in the loadbars.

-The Rothenegg station connects the V-Cableway terminal to public transport.
+The station Grindelwald Terminal connects the V-Cableway terminal to public transport.
 There are various shops, restaurants and ski depots in the terminal.
 There are separate entrances for groups and individuals.
 The tricable gondola will also separate individual travellers going to the Jungfraujoch and those only going to Eigergletscher.